wagerfield/onno/packages/onno-react/readme.md

 Box2.propTypes = propTypes(boxSet)
 ```

-To add `propTypes` alongside the render function props:
+To add other `propTypes` alongside the render function props:

 ```jsx
 import styled from "styled-components"